rarezhang/data_structures_and_algorithms_in_python/README.md

 ### balanced search trees
 P 497
-- rotation: operation to rebalance a binary search tree (maintain the binary search tree property)
+- rotation: operation to re-balance a binary search tree (maintain the binary search tree property)
     * rotate a child to be above its parent
     * transform the left formation into the right; or the right formation into the left
 - tri-node restructuring